 Now as a travel blogger who is on the road for most of the year, I know exactly what type of camera you need.

 Light-weight, easy to use, multi-purpose shooting for photos and videos.
 We want it all and more.
 Don’t worry, I’ve got your back.

-From the latest GoPro Hero7 to the compact Canon M50 to the uber-expensive Sony A7riii, these are the best cameras for blogging this year.
+From the latest GoPro Hero 8 to the compact Canon M50 to the uber-advanced Sony A7riii, these are the best cameras for bloggers this year.